HeideQueen/WarspiteBot/README.md

 # WarspiteBot

-A Discord bot for the game Azur Lane.
+A Discord bot for testing and training my js knowledge.